vendouple/HydroScan/plan.md

 - Python 3.x; CUDA multi-GPU supported with CPU fallback.
 - Primary object detector is RF-DETR.
 In-house YOLOv11/YOLOv12-compatible models handle custom classes (algae, twigs, particulates) for detection and classification.
-- Automatic frame/image de-duplication: the system skips near-duplicate frames and near-duplicate still images to reduce processing time.
+- Automatic frame/image de-duplication: the system skips near-duplicate frames and near-duplicate still images to reduce processing time using adaptive change detection (cap 250 frames per minute of video, stop when frames are redundant).
 - Internet access is allowed for model downloads and external public datasets.
 - Persistence is enabled by default; analyses and media are stored under `history/`.
 - Single entrypoint is `WebInterface/app.py` (runs backend and serves the frontend).